pip-services/pip-services-docs/content/en/python/container/refer/references_decorator.md

 ### Description

-The ReferencesDecorator class allows you to create chainable decorators for IReferences that allow to inect addtional capabilities, such as automatic component creation, automatic registration and opening.
+The ReferencesDecorator class allows you to create chainable decorators for IReferences that allow to inject addtional capabilities, such as automatic component creation, automatic registration and opening.

 ### Constructors
 Creates a new instance of the decorator.